 Rhode Island's Beach District Modeled After Martha's Vineyard Is An Underrated Seaside Beauty

 To lounge on a beach at the tip of a forested park between historic buildings, head to Buttonwoods Beach in Warwick, Rhode Island.
-It is in the center of the smallest U.S. state, only a 15-minute drive from the T.F.
+It is in the center of the smallest U.S. state, only a 3.4-mile drive from the T.F.
 Green International Airport.
 The Buttonwoods Beach Historic District is a community that was modeled on the religious summer retreat of Oak Bluffs on Martha's Vineyard, an island off the neighboring state of Massachusetts.
 Just 10 minutes from the state capital of Providence (a dream come true for art lovers) and 30 minutes from Newport, Buttonwoods Beach Historic District is a neighborhood that's full of privately owned, historic Victorian homes.

 Advertisement